 Need to find information in disciplines other than law?
 Contact us at email@example.com or check out the UW Libraries' Research Guides available here.

-Research Publications staff and Research Services librarians are available to check the Bluebook formatting of footnotes in UW Law faculty ready-to-submit manuscripts.
+Research Publications staff and Public Services librarians are available to check the Bluebook formatting of footnotes in UW Law faculty ready-to-submit manuscripts.
 This service handles articles and book chapters.

 Note: We do not typically offer this service for articles that have already been accepted for publication.